What is Biodentical Hormone Pellet Therapy?

 Who should avoid hormone pellet therapy?

-Hormone replacement therapy does have potential for risks and side effects which can vary from individual to individual, based on a patient’s medical history and lifestyle.
+Based on a patient’s medical history and lifestyle, hormone replacement therapy has the potential for risks and side effects which can vary from person to person.
 You should always consult carefully with Dr. White about the potential pros and cons for you.
 Some issues may be better or worse with pellet delivery than oral or cream delivery.
 Make sure Dr. White knows if you: